x448/senml/README.md

 * Added name to LICENSE.
 * Updated README.md with new name "Disco SenML"

-## Limitations and Requirements
+## Limitations
 Known limitations:

-* Go 1.12: Go 1.12 or newer is required.
 * Security Audit: I didn't conduct a security audit of cisco/senml or this project.
 A security audit is recommended.
-* Code Review and Refactoring:  I didn't perform any code review or refactoring beyond the minimum changes required to resolve cisco/senml issues 2, 18 and 22.
+* Code Review and Refactoring:  I didn't perform any code review or refactoring beyond the minimum changes required to resolve cisco/senml issues 2, 18, 22 and 25.
 Code review and refactoring is recommended.

-Possible limitations (not sure):

-* __CBOR Tags (major type 6)__:  this might be a non-issue because I didn't see any used in cisco/senml.
-If CBOR tags are present in SenML, they'll be ignored until this project upgrades fxamacker/cbor to v1.4 (when released).
+## Requirements

+Go 1.12+ is required.

 # senmlCat
 Tool to convert SenML between formats and act as gateway server to other services